wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-ivr-with-ruby-on-rails-dr.md

 You will need the following to follow along in this tutorial:

 * [Ruby on Rails](https://rubyonrails.org/)
-* [ngrok](https://ngrok.io) so Nexmo can access the service running locally on your machine
+* [ngrok](https://ngrok.io) so Vonage can access the service running locally on your machine

 <sign-up></sign-up>